 The ESP32-S2 is a highly-integrated, low-power, 2.4 GHz Wi-Fi System-on-Chip (SoC) solution that now has built-in native USB as well as some other interesting new technologies like Time of Flight distance measurements.
-With its state-of-the-art power and RF performance, this SoC is an ideal choice for a wide variety of application scenarios relating to the Internet of Things (IoT) (https://adafru.it/Bwq), we arable electronics (https://adafru.it/Osb), and smart homes.
+With its state-of-the-art power and RF performance, this SoC is an ideal choice for a wide variety of application scenarios relating to the Internet of Things (IoT) (https://adafru.it/Bwq), <a href="weight: weight: wei

-Please note the QT Py ESP32-S2 has a single-core 240 MHz chip, so it won't be as fast as ESP32's with dual-core.
+Please note: the Feather ESP32-S2 has a single-core 240 MHz chip, so it won't be as fast as ESP32's with dual-core.
 Also, there is no Bluetooth support.
 However, we are super excited about the ESP32-S2's native USB which unlocks a lot of capabilities for advanced interfacing!
-This ESP32-S2 mini-module we are using on the QT Py comes with 4 MB flash and 2 MB PSRAM so you can buffer massive JSON files for parsing!
+The ESP32-S2 mini-module we are using on the Feather comes with 4 MB flash and 2 MB PSRAM, so you can buffer massive JSON files for parsing!